armitsa/ledger/README.md

 - type your date in text-field such as 27-07-2021 (format dd-mm-yyyy)
 - type your explantation on that day in text-field such as payroll, buy something, etc.
 - type your amount of money in text-field.
-    - if your amount is a income you should click Income botton and click OK
+    - if your amount is a income you should click Income botton.
-    - if your amount is a expense you should click Expense botton and click OK
+    - if your amount is a expense you should click Expense botton.

 ## วิธีการ run
 1. เปิด terminals ใน Laragon